|MEETING PLACE:||DoubleTree by Hilton Hotel, 1175 W Route 66, Flagstaff, Arizona|

 - One night lodging at the North Rim (based on double occupancy)

-- Two nights lodging at Phantom Ranch in a dorm room (bunk beds, air cooled, shower, sink and toilet facilities)
+- Two nights lodging at Phantom Ranch (bunk beds, air cooled, shower, sink and toilet facilities)

 - One night lodging at the South Rim (based on double occupancy)